CHEKUTHAN098/AutoFilterBotV3/README.md

 Once a poster is fetched from OMDB , poster is saved to DB to reduce duplicate requests.

 ## Tips
-* You can use `|` to separate query and file type while searching for specific type of file.
+* YoU can use `|` to separate query and file type while searching for specific type of file.
 For example: `Avengers | video`
 * If you don't want to create a channel or group, use your chat ID / username as the channel ID.
 When you send a file to a bot, it will be saved in the database.

 ## Thanks to